Home / Guide / What Is Recruitment Process Outsourcing (RPO)? 2026 Guide

 How Recruitment Process Outsourcing Works

-FeatureInternal HiringStaffing AgencyRPO Provider
+FeatureIn-House HiringStaffing AgencyRPO Provider

-FocusGeneral HR tasksFilling specific rolesEnd-to-end process
+Primary focusGeneral HR tasksFilling specific rolesEnd-to-end process

-BrandingDirectAgency-ledClient-led (White label)
+BrandingDirectAgency-ledClient-led (white label)

 ScalabilityLowMediumHigh